miekg/lboverlay/README.md

 how it gets this or how it's formatted is out of scope here.

 Health checks can be send to the *lboverlay* plugin, by abusing a DNS request and encoding the health results in the additional section as SRV records.
-The TTL is then significant to encoding the health status:
+The TTL is significant to encoding the health status:

 * TTL=0; UKNOWN